Her Wikipedia entry begins:

-A couple friends of ours, the late Frank and Ann Petta — whom I met through the Chicago Area G.K.
+A couple of elderly friends of ours, the late Frank Petta and his surviving wife Ann — whom I met through the Chicago Area G.K.
 Chesterton Society — lived at the Chicago Friendship House during its early years, and knew Catherine personally.
-They often talked about how logical of a step it was for them to go from being active in the struggle for interracial justice and the civil rights movement to being involved in the pro-life movement.
+They have often talked about how logical of a step it was for them to go from being active in the struggle for interracial justice and the civil rights movement to being involved in the pro-life movement.

 Although I never had the privilege of meeting Catherine Doherty myself, I suppose having friends who personally knew her is the next best thing.

-We owe her a debt of gratitude for all that she did to spread the love of Jesus Christ to others.
+We all owe her a debt of gratitude for all she did to spread the love of Jesus Christ to all people.

 - A list of Catherine Doherty's writings and talks is available here.